Property Guides · Last updated 2 June 2026

 The local construction sector in La Linea is active.
 Recommendations from the community are still the most reliable way to find good trades.
 A few practical notes:

-- Ask for references and, if possible, see previous work in person.
-This is normal practice.
+• Ask for references and, if possible, see previous work in person.
+This is standard practice.

-- Get everything in writing: scope of work, materials to be used, timeline, payment schedule.
+• Get everything in writing: scope of work, materials to be used, timeline, and payment schedule.
 A basic presupuesto (quote) is the minimum; a proper contract is better for significant projects.

-- For licensed works (obras mayores), your architect will typically manage the contractor relationships and sign off on work stages.
+• For licensed works (obras mayores), your architect will typically manage contractor relationships and sign off on work stages.

 The Buying Process for a Renovation Property

-Buying property in Spain as a non-resident requires:
+Buying property in Spain as a non-resident requires the following steps:

-- Nota simple -- Order this from the land registry to check ownership and any debts or charges on the property.
+3. Nota simple.
+Order this from the land registry to check ownership, any outstanding debts, and charges registered against the property.

-- Reservation contract and deposit -- Typically 10% to hold the property while due diligence is completed.
+4. Reservation contract and deposit.
+Typically 10% to hold the property while due diligence is completed.

-- Notary completion -- Final purchase is signed before a Spanish notary.
-Both buyer and seller must be present or have a legal representative.
+5. Notary completion.
+The final purchase is signed before a Spanish notary.
+Both buyer and seller must be present or legally represented by proxy.

-On top of the purchase price, budget for 10 to 13% in purchase costs: ITP (transfer tax, around 7% in Andalucia for resale properties), notary fees, land registry fees, and legal fees if you use a Spanish property lawyer.
+On top of the purchase price, budget for 10 to 13% in purchase costs: ITP (transfer tax, a flat 7% in Andalusia for resale properties since the 2021 reform), notary fees, land registry fees, and legal fees if you use a Spanish property lawyer.

 Post-Treaty Demand: The Rental Opportunity